Skip To Main Content

 2015

-Mission Drive 2015 benefited The Lord's Ranch in El Paso, Texas, which has served the poor and destitute of that region for decades.
+Mission Drive 2015 benefited The Lord's Ranch near El Paso, Texas, which has served the poor and destitute of that region for decades.
 Jesuit students generated $10,987, which went toward several special projects at The Lord's Ranch.